mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

 ### Install Environment

 I will use [IntelliJ IDE][idea] Community edition.
 It has built in support for Gradle.
 If you are not familliar with Gradle yet and don't know why you should spend time on it, just read top 3 from Google search "[Why Gradle][why-gradle]".
-I like it for most of its advantages, but I love it for flexibility given by Groovy (you can write code in your build script like with Rake for Ruby or FAKE for .NET) and easy to read syntax in comparison to old XML based build tools.
+I like it for most of its advantages, but I love it for flexibility given by Groovy (you can code tasks in your build script the same way using Rake for Ruby or FAKE for .NET) and easy to read syntax in comparison to old XML based build tools.
 We are going to develop elasticsearch plugin in [Scala][scala].
-The reason why I didn't choose SBT is usually we have already Java project (and got lucky to have Gradle as a build tool. if not, you may consider [migration from Maven][mvn2gradle]).
+There is a nice build tool for Scala called SBT.
+It's definetelly tool to go on pure Scala projects, but usually we have already Java project (and got lucky to have Gradle as a build tool. if not, you may consider [migration from Maven][mvn2gradle]).
 Your team is suttisfied to use Java for mainstream development, but new plugin is more likely will be easier to write in functional style, because you need to do a custom text analysis or processing, and functional languages are proved suitable tool for that.
 You are most likely don't think even to change build tool just for ~3% of you codebase.
 With Gradle it's very easy to build your plugin in Scala.
 So make sure you have [Scala][scala], [Gradle][gradle] and [elasticsearch][es] installed and of course Java installed.
 I will use Java 8.

 ### Building elasticsearch plugin with Gradle

-Elasticsearch plugin is zip file which contains jar file with main plugin class and all dependencies.
-Another option is just `_site` folder with website content (see [bigdesk pluging repository][bigdesk] as example).
-It makes basic build process is the following: compile plugin code, run tests and archive with all necessary depepndencies.
+Elasticsearch plugin is zip file which contains jar file with main plugin class and all dependencies in it.
+There is another option just `_site` folder with website content (see [bigdesk pluging repository][bigdesk] as example), but we will write real scala plugin which will integrate into elasticsearch and extend its functionality.
+Basic build process is the following: compile plugin code, run tests and archive with all necessary depepndencies.

-You can create Gradle project in IntelliJ or just create `build.gradle` file.
+Create Gradle project in IntelliJ or just create `build.gradle` file.
 Gradle build script with annotations:
 ```groovy
 apply plugin: 'scala' /* to build scala code.